elixir-nx/bumblebee/examples/phoenix/README.md

 # Phoenix LiveView examples

-The [examples/phoenix](https://github.com/elixir-nx/bumblebee/tree/main/examples/phoenix) directory contains contains minimal, single-file LiveView applications, which showcase how to integrate Bumblebee as part of the application.
+The [examples/phoenix](https://github.com/elixir-nx/bumblebee/tree/main/examples/phoenix) directory contains minimal, single-file LiveView applications, which showcase how to integrate Bumblebee as part of the application.

 ## Running